-Connections to Classroom Activity

-- Students use evidence from the photographs of the rock layers, Generation Genius video, and class discussion to create an explanation of how rock layers and fossils formed. - Students make careful observations of the qualitative data presented in the photos of the rock layers. - Students revise their models based on new information.

-Disciplinary Core Ideas

-ESS1.C: The History of Planet Earth

-The geologic timescale interpreted from rock strata provides a way to organize Earth's history.
+Science & Engineering Practices Connections to Classroom Activity Constructing Explanations and Designing Solutions Analyzing and Interpreting Data Students use evidence from the photographs of the rock layers, Generation Genius video, and class discussion to create an explanation of how rock layers and fossils formed.
+Students make careful observations of the qualitative data presented in the photos of the rock Scientific Knowledge Is Open to Revision in Light of New Evidence layers.Students revise their models based on new information.
+Disciplinary Core Ideas Connections to Classroom Activity ESS1.C: The History of Planet Earth The geologic timescale interpreted from rock strata provides a way to organize Earth's history.
 Analyses of rock strata and the fossil record provide only relative dates, not an absolute scale.

-Connections to Classroom Activity

-Students engaged in several activities to figure out how scientist have figured out some things about Earth's 4.6-billion-year history.
+Students engaged in several activities to figure out how scientists have figured out some things about Earth's 4.6-billion-year history.

-ESS1.C: The History of Planet Earth

-Tectonic processes continually generate new ocean seafloor at ridges and destroy old seafloor at trenches.

-ESS2.B: Plate Tectonics and Large-Scale System Interactions

-Maps of ancient land and water patterns, based on investigations of rocks and fossils, made clear how Earth's plates have moved great distances, collided, and spread apart.

-- The Generation Genius video discusses the role earthquakes can play in surfacing rock layers. - Students figure out and discuss how fossil evidence allows scientist to figure out what Earth might have looked like in the past.

-Cross Cutting Concepts

-Scale, Proportion, and Quantity

-Patterns

-Connections to Classroom Activity

-- Students use the rock layers to figure out information about the geologic time scale. - Students engage in making observation of Earth's layers to figure out the relative age of the layers and the things they contain.
+ESS1.C: The History of Planet Earth Tectonic processes continually generate new ocean seafloor at ridges and destroy old seafloor at trenches.
+ESS2.B: Plate Tectonics and Large-Scale System Interactions Maps of ancient land and water patterns, based on investigations of rocks and fossils, made clear how Earth's plates have moved great distances, collided, and spread apart.
+The Generation Genius video discusses the role earthquakes can play in surfacing rock layers.
+Students figure out and discuss how fossil evidence allows scientists to figure out what Earth might have looked like in the past.
+Cross Cutting Concepts Connections to Classroom Activity Scale, Proportion, and Quantity Patterns Students use the rock layers to figure out information about the geologic time scale.
+Students engage in making observation of Earth's layers to figure out the relative age of the layers and the things they contain.